3D Printing as Advertising

 Ford is selling officially licensed 3D files for their 2016 model cars.
 These 3D printed models are a great way for small car dealers to get display models of new cars without ordering the full size car.

-For RC car hobbyist, the 3D files are a great way to make a hot new shell for your RC car.
+For RC car hobbyist, the 3D files are a great way to make a hot new shell for your RC car with 3D printing advertising.

 Other 3D printing companies like TurboSquid have licensing deals with various companies to produce professional digital files (graphic and 3D print) and physical models of cars.
 These professional files can go to dealerships to help the customer visualize all the parts of a car order.